-While you eagerly wait for the first bite out of one of your homegrown tomatoes (Lycopersicon esculentum), you might be dismayed to notice unsightly fungal growth on your plants.
+Are you curious how baking soda spray for tomatoes can help your plants?
+While you eagerly wait for the first bite out of one of your homegrown tomatoes (Lycopersicon esculentum, USDA zones 10-11), you might be dismayed to notice unsightly fungal growth on your plants.
 Before blasting the foliage with potentially harmful chemicals, try using a simple baking soda spray.
 The organic spray is easy to mix and could be just what you need to protect your tomato crop from nasty fungi.

 Why It Works

-Baking soda sprays are easy to make, and you can mix them up right inside of your garden sprayer.
-The Master Gardeners of Santa Clara County recommend combining 5 tablespoons of horticultural oil with 2 gallons of water.
-After mixing thoroughly, add 8 teaspoons of baking soda to the solution, and stir until the powder completely dissolves.
+Combine 2 1/2 tablespoons of horticultural oil with 2 gallons of water.
+After mixing thoroughly, add 4 teaspoons of baking soda to the solution and stir until the powder completely dissolves.

-To prevent fungal diseases, apply baking soda sprays to tomato plants every seven to 14 days until the humidity levels no longer promote infections.
-Plants already infected need to be sprayed as often as every five to seven days until the disease symptoms clear up.
-Before spraying already infected tomatoes, remove infected foliage and any mulch surrounding the plants.
+To prevent fungal diseases, apply baking soda spray for tomatoes to the plants every seven to 14 days (or after each rain event) until the humidity levels no longer promote infections.
+Before spraying, remove infected foliage and any garden mulch surrounding the plants.
 Then give your tomatoes a strong blast of water from a garden hose to help loosen up the fungal spores.
 Apply the baking soda solution to the buds, fruit and plant foliage, making sure you evenly coat the tops and undersides of leaves until the solution drips from the foliage.

 You can use baking soda sprays up until the day before harvest, but allow the spray to dry for one to four hours before re-entering the treatment area.
 Avoid spraying plants in direct sunlight or when temperatures reach higher than 80 degrees Fahrenheit, or you risk burning the foliage.
 Spray in the early morning or evening hours when it's cooler.
 Reapply baking soda sprays after heavy rainfall.